Reddit relationships – 3 tips to boost intimacy

 How much happier might we feel?

-Control is what makes us feel safe and so letting go of control is inherently scary, as others can impact us more.
+Control makes us feel safe, so letting go of control is inherently scary, as others can impact us more.

-Vulnerability is also the place where we can experience deep intimacy and connection, so never taking the risk is a life lived in an emotional desert.
+Vulnerability is also where we can experience deep intimacy and connection, so never taking the risk is a life lived in an emotional desert.

-It is within the context of two that love can flourish in a way it can’t in any other way.
+Within the context of two, love can flourish in a way it can’t in any other way.